Last updated: April 2, 2014

 Many iPhone users have long looked in envy at Blackberry's BBM messaging network, which allows users to send free messages to each other and know when people have read their messages.
 That envy ended with the introduction of iOS 5, which brings with it iMessage.
-IMessage offers free user-to-user texts, read receipts, and much more.
+IMessage, which is a feature of the Messages app available to all iOS users, offers free user-to-user texts, read receipts, and much more.
 Read on for answers to some of the most common iMessage questions.

 How Do You Get iMessage?

-If you've got iOS 5, you don't need to do anything--you've already got it!
+If you've got iOS 5 or higher, you don't need to do anything--you've already got it!
 The same Messages app that you've always used to sent text messages on your iPhone now also sends iMessages.
 Just look for the green app icon with the word balloon in it.

 Do You Need to Enable iMessage For It To Work?

 No, iMessage is enabled by default.
 It's possible to turn it off, though.
 To do this, tap the Settings app.
 Scroll down to Messages and tap that.
-Move the iMessage slider to Off.
+Move the iMessage slider to Off/white.